April 29, 2025

 • Many podcasts incorporate existing brands or the name of a recognizable host — think of The Ezra Klein Show or The Atlas Obscura Podcast.
 These titles work well if you have an established audience that already knows what to expect from your content.

 Most successful podcast titles are short and snappy.
-In fact, according to the content creation company Pacific Content, which actually did the research on this in 2019, about half of all podcast titles are between 14 and 29 characters — as in, between Generation Why and My Brother, My Brother and Me
+In fact, according to the content creation company Pacific Content, which actually did the research on this in 2019, about half of all podcast titles are between 14 and 29 characters — as in, between Generation Why and My Brother, My Brother and Me.
+While this research is from 2019, the principle of keeping names concise remains relevant for podcast discoverability in 2025.

 That may not seem like enough, but there are plenty of ways to include extra information about your show's topic.
 You can add it into the description or illustrate it in your cover art, for example.